The Widom-Rowlinson model: Mesoscopic fluctuations for the critical droplet: Stochastic geometry I: approximation of geometric functionals

-For $z\in\mathcal O$, we define the \emph{geometric centre} of the halo shape $S(z)$ as \be \mathcal C(z) =\frac{1}{\sum_{i=1}^n u_i} \sum_{i=1}^n \overline{z_i} u_i, \ee where $\overline{z_i}=\tfrac12(z_i+ z_{i+1})$.
-The centre $\mathcal C(z)$ may be thought of as the baricentre of the boundary $\partial P(z)$ of the polygon $P(z)$ obtained by connecting the boundary points $z_i$ with the line segment of length $u_i$ connecting $z_i$ and $z_{i+1}$ (see Fig.~\ref{fig:volume}), and $\sum_{i=1}^n u_i$ is the perimeter of $P(z)$.
-This notion of centre is adopted for mathematical convenience, the principal feature that we need is that to leading order, the centre is given by the discretized Fourier coefficients $\frac1\pi y_5$ and $\frac1\pi y_6$.
-Other definitions of centre might work equally well, but we stock with the above.
+It can be shown that the centre $\mathcal C(\z)$ is an approximation of the barycentre of the boundary $\partial P(\z)$ of the polygon $P(\z)$ obtained by connecting the boundary points $z_i$ with the line segment of length $u_i$ connecting $z_i$ and $z_{i+1}$ (see Fig.~\ref{fig:volume}).
+However, this fact is not really needed for our purpose.
+The above definition is adopted for mathematical convenience -- its single role is to be used as a technical tool to achieve a discretisation that is needed to separate the set of all halo shapes $S(\z)$ into subsets with the geometric centre in a well defined area.

-We will need the fact that the centre $\mathcal C(z) $ is not too far from the origin.